 The fisherman checked the rest of the bag’s contents.
 His heart stopped, his breathing stopped.
 He realized that in the darkness and in his ignorance what he was throwing till now in the river was treasure worth a fortune.
 It would have brought riches to several generations of his family.
 Tears started rolling down his eyes.
 AAAAAAAAAAAHHHHHHHH…He yelled out aloud and cried.

-But even then the fisherman was lucky.
-Because before he threw the last pebble, the sun had risen and he realized his mistake.
-Generally, not everyone is so lucky.
+He had accidentally stumbled upon enough wealth to enrich his life many times over, but unknowingly, and in the darkness, he had lost it.
+Yet in a way he was fortunate: still one gem was left; the light had dawned before he had thrown it away too.
+Generally, most people are not even that fortunate.
 Life just passes by without the sun rising, without the light of the dawn in our lives, and we throw away all the diamonds of life considering them to be stones and pebbles.

 There are many among us who would have lived their lives without knowing or understanding what riches they had and what all they have lost in the surrounding darkness and in their ignorance.